 *) return of capital

 According to Glaston’s dividend policy Glaston’s objective is to distribute annually a dividend or return of capital amounting to 30-50% of the company’s comparable earnings per share.

 When determining the amounts and dates of payment of any future dividends or returns of capital the Board of Directors always takes the company’s financial position and future outlook into consideration.
 In addition, the dividend policy takes into account growth targets in line with strategy as well as financing requirements for growth.

 Glaston Group is an international glass technology company.
-Glaston is a one of the leading manufacturers of glass processing machines globally.
+Glaston is one of the leading manufacturers of glass processing machines globally.
 Its product range and service network are the most extensive in the industry.
-The operations of the Glaston Group are organized in two reportable segments, which are Machines and Services.
-Supporting activities include head office operations.
+The operations of Glaston Group are organized in three reportable segments which consists of operating segments.